Division of Biology and Medicine

 Remembering Alex Brodsky, Ph.D.

 In November, we lost a treasured member of our research community, Dr. Alex Brodsky.
 With his passing, we’re reminded of the importance of our cancer research mission.
-His colleagues, Dr. Sean Lawler and Dr. Paul Bertone, have composed a message in his honor.
+His colleagues have composed a message in his honor.

 Alex Brodsky, PhD